LDubya/OpenKeyNav/TESTING.md

 **Configuration:** `debug.keyboardAccessible: true`
 **Demo:** `demo/demo.html`

 When Click Mode's heuristic identifies a likely pointer action without a conventional keyboard focus stop, `flagAsInaccessible()` adds the legacy `.openKeyNav-inaccessible` class, a reason attribute, warning outline styling, and hover details to the target and its regular label.
 Click Mode retains the target for direct selection.
-These results are focused development guidance and still require manual accessibility testing.
+Use these focused diagnostic results to guide manual accessibility testing of semantics, focus, activation, and complete-task outcomes.

 ### Diagnostics disabled
 **Configuration:** `debug.keyboardAccessible: false`